alexpaul/Graph/README.md

     self.adjList = Array(repeating: [Node](), count: edges.count)

     for edge in edges {
-      // create a node for the edge
-      let node = Node(value: edge.destination)
+      // create the destination node for the current edge let destinationNode = Node(value: edge.destination)

-      // append the a new node for the source vertex adjList[edge.source].append(node)
+      // append the new destination node to the source node adjList[edge.source].append(destinationNode)
     }
   }